 Below is the code for each of the methods described above:

 1. If the start and stop date/time of the sampling period are available, simply subtract the difference in time.
+There are some cases where start or stop might be missing.
+In those cases, we use the last stop time for a missing start date or the next start time for a missing stop date.

 # calculating hours fished when have start and stop datetime